Bottom complexes

 A necessary condition for a lattice polytopal complex to be reduced bottom is that the underlying topological space must be a topological ball.
 In dimension one this is also sufficient, an old observation in toric geometry \cite[Section 1.6]{Oda}; see also Remark \ref{1-dimensional}.
 In high dimensions the topological condition falls far short of being sufficient, even for simplicial complexes (Section \ref{Obstructions}).

 In this paper we give several explicit infinite families of reduced bottom polytopal complexes.
-This includes: \begin{enumerate}[\rm$\bullet$] \item Complexes of arbitrary dimension, defined by a shellability like conditions (Theorem \ref{MAIN}), which include as a proper subclass the \emph{stacked} complexes, built up inductively by stacking one polytope at a time along a common face; \item Under a natural convexity condition, a description of all reduced bottom realizations of the pyramid over the boundary complex of an arbitrary smooth Fano polytope (Theorem \ref{Fano_bottom}); \item A series of reduced bottom simplicial discs (Theorem \ref{Delta}), not covered by the theorems above. \end{enumerate}
+This includes: \begin{enumerate}[\rm$\bullet$] \item Complexes of arbitrary dimension, defined by a shellability like condition (Theorem \ref{MAIN}), which include as a proper subclass the \emph{stacked} complexes, built up inductively by stacking one polytope at a time along a common face; \item An exhaustive characterization of the reduced bottom realizations, satisfying a natural convexity condition, of the pyramid over a general simplicial sphere (Theorem \ref{Fano_bottom}); such realizations only exist if the simplicial sphere is combintorially equialent to the boundary complex of a smooth Fano polytope; \item A series of reduced bottom simplicial discs (Theorem \ref{Delta}), not covered by the theorems above; we do not know whether all simplicial discs are reduced bottom, but the positive answer can be given to the weakar version, when the normality condition is relaxed for the underlying monoid (Theorem \ref{evidence}). \end{enumerate}